Disclosure of Paranormal, Ghosts and Murder

 Selling a home can be challenging even in the best of times.
 The various obstacles you have to overcome to get a house sold tend to motivate sellers to put their best foot forward, which is understandable.
 Every seller wants to sell – as quickly as possible and for as high a price as the market will bear.

-You are selling what is known as a stigmatized property, and you may (or may not) be required to disclose the special issues about your home to buyers before you make a sale.
-Therefore finding out from your real estate agent or attorney if disclosing haunted homes, murder and/or suicide at your property is necessary becomes paramount!
+You are selling what is known as a stigmatized property, and you may (or may not) be required to disclose the unique issues about your home to buyers before you make a sale.
+Therefore finding out from your real estate agent or attorney if revealing haunted homes, murder and suicide at your property are necessary becomes paramount!

 What You Need to Disclose

 Depending on the state in which you reside there are a number of things a real estate agent may or may not need to disclose.
 Keep in mind if a Realtor is asked a direct question they ALWAYS need to answer honestly.
 Hiding information from a consumer can easily lead to getting sued.
 Voluntary providing information, however, is another matter all together.
 Here are some common disclosure issues that both real estate agents and home owners need to be familiar with.
 This means understanding whether you are required to disclose them or not.

 - Do I need to disclose a haunted home?

 - Do I need to disclose if a murder took place in a property?

 - Does suicide in a home need to be disclosed?